3box/3box/README.md

 ➡️ Have you integrated 3Box?
 [Add your dapp to 3Box Dapp Universe!](./COMMUNITY-PROJECTS.md)

-📝 Want to integrate 3Box?
-[Answer this brief form!](https://airtable.com/shrDYkQCnzlVUvHGe)
+📝 Want to reach out about a potential integration?
+[Complete this form!](https://airtable.com/shrDYkQCnzlVUvHGe)

 👍 Want to collaborate on code?
 Submit an issue or a PR!